vanStaen/watchlist/README.md

 # watchlist
 or `ressources for later dark days`.

-List of tutorials - Youtube or other - and sporadic new techs I plan to go though when time is found.
+List of tutorials - Youtube or other - and sporadic new techs I plan to go though when time is found. </br>
-Instead of spreading those in my other repo'S readme.md, todo list, or other bookmark, I think that grouping here make more sense.
+Instead of spreading those in my other repo's readme.md, todo list, or other bookmark, I think that grouping here make more sense.

 ## Watchlist:
 List of any tutorial I stumble apon and think I should spend some time with: